grettke/help/help.md

 (ess-toggle-underscore nil)
 ```

-Don&rsquo;t save the workspace when you quit ℝ and don&rsquo;t restore **ANYTHING** when you
+Don&rsquo;t save the workspace when you quit R and don&rsquo;t restore **ANYTHING** when you
 start it, either.
 This adheres to the philosopy that the system is file based.
-Period.

 ```lisp
 (setq inferior-R-args "--no-save --no-restore")
 ```

+R mode hook.

 ```lisp
 (defun help/R-mode-hook-fn ()